Adventure Ready Activities

 “The most common feedback we get is that it’s a great family-friendly campground,” says Lauren Stull, district ranger for the George Washington & Jefferson National Forests.
 “It’s beautiful, peaceful, relaxing, plus there are so many nearby activities!”

 The lake has a designated swimming area, and waters are calm.
-“We don’t allow boats at this time,” says Stull, but fishing from the shore is a popular pastime.
+“We don’t allow boats at this time, though we do allow non-motorized kayaks and stand up paddleboards” says Stull, but fishing from the shore is a popular pastime.
 “The state stocks it several times between April and June,” she says, “so only youths age 15 and younger can fish in that timeframe,” as part of a relatively new program.
 Each May a kids’ fishing event is held at Cave Mountain Lake.
 The remainder of the year, anyone can fish from shore outside the designated swimming area.

 In addition to hiking, swimming, and fishing, popular on-site activities include relaxing on the beach, birding and wildlife viewing, picnicking, and lawn games.
 The location also offers convenient access to the James River Face and the Thunder Ridge Wilderness areas.